 - change the algorithm to calculate “low” risk for asset classes protected by all four control types

 This type of risk assessment can be utilized by novice organizations.
 As the organizational cybersecurity program matures, the organization can undertake more sophisticated risk assessments.
 The key is to get the organization in the habit of performing risk assessments so they can prioritize risks to mitigate.

 The screen shots below show example spreadsheet results for steps 3-5 from such an assumed risk assessment:

-If you’d like to obtain a copy of the “assumed risk” spreadsheet I used to generate the latter screen shots, shoot us an email at [email protected].
+If you’d like to obtain a copy of the “assumed risk” spreadsheet I used to generate the latter screen shots, fill out the form below.